|By SonarSource – MIT –

 The .NET Core version can also be used as a .NET Core Global Tool.

 - The .NET Core version of the scanner does not support TFS XAML builds.
 Apart from that, the two versions of scanner have the same capabilities and command line arguments.

-- Single .NET Core project files (csproj or vbproj) will not be analyzed unless a
+- Single .NET Core project files (csproj or vbproj) could be built and successfully analyzed only if a

 The begin step is executed when you add the `begin` command line argument.
 It hooks into the MSBuild pipeline, downloads SonarQube quality profiles, settings and prepares your project for the analysis.